Jshhhh/BouncyBall/README.md

 Functions

 	- when ball is clicked, move to next level(increase speed)
-	- change the speed of the bal
+	- change the speed of the ball